-Southwest High School courses offered are equivalent to those offered at St. Philip's College; the procedures for systematic evaluation and assessment of instructional results, including the process of monitoring and evaluating programs are the same.
-Educational content and student learning outcomes for the Information Technology Cybersecurity Specialist Associate of Applied Science are identical.
+Bandera High School courses offered are equivalent to those offered at St. Philip's College; the procedures for systematic evaluation and assessment of instructional results, including the process of monitoring and evaluating programs are the same.
+Educational content and student learning outcomes for the Level 1 Certificate for Inert Gas GTAW/GMAW Welder (MSGW) are identical.
 St. Philip's College assesses overall institutional effectiveness through the Planning, Budgeting, and Assessment (PBA) Cycle.
 The goal of the intensive College-wide review process is to determine effectiveness of programs and services to support the College mission and goals and to identify opportunities for improvement.
 The Operational Unit and Assessment Planning (OUAP) component of this process is performed annually and affords departments the opportunity to regularly review data, including pertinent Key Performance Indicators such as graduation and transfer rates, perform environmental scanning, and research best practice.

 St. Philip's College assesses student satisfaction of support programs and services using the national Ruffalo Noel-Levitz Student Satisfaction Inventory (SSI), administered every even year, spring semester.
-The survey most recently was administered in 2018 with the next administration occurring fall 2020, having been postponed in spring 2020 due to COVID-19.
+The survey most recently was administered in 2018 with the next administration occurring fall 2020, having been postponed due to COVID-19 during spring 2020.
 The instrument helps to determine student perceptions of the College, including importance of and satisfaction with educational support programs and services.
 The SSI aggregates the survey questions and responses under eight scales: Academic Advising, Admissions and Financial Aid, Campus Climate, Campus Services, Instructional Effectiveness, Registration Effectiveness, Safety and Security, and Student Centeredness.